 Flamingo Showroom

 The Flamingo Showroom is a classic.
 The tables and booths up front give you that vintage-Vegas vibe for a live show experience that’s as intimate as it is entertaining.
-The seating arrangements may change based on the show, but it’s a relatively small venue, especially considering its counterparts at other Las Vegas Strip hotels.
+The seating arrangements may change based on the show, but it’s a relatively small venue, especially considering its counterparts at other hotels in the middle of the Las Vegas Strip.
 There’s not a bad seat in the house.

 Parking